This Lamb Curry recipe has bold flavours, minimal heat and extra meat. If you're looking for an authentic Indian curry, then look no further.

 Instructions

-Preparation: Gather the spices into a small bowl.
-Finely chop the onions and potatoes into small cubes.
-Thereafter, chop the tomatoes and garlic cloves.
+Preparation: Finely chop the onions and potatoes into small cubes.
+Thereafter, chop the tomato and garlic cloves.
 Wash and chop the Lamb shoulders into bite-sized cubes.